lytexdev/muffin-bot/README.md

 ## Overview

-Muffin is a Discord bot designed for ethical security research and general network reconnaissance.
-It includes tools for website security scanning, IP checks, DNS lookups, and more.
+Muffin is a Discord bot designed for OSINT research and general network reconnaissance.
+It includes tools for website security scanning, IP checks, DNS lookups, Seocheck and more.

 **⚠️ Strictly for educational, ethical, and legal purposes only!**